eputnam77/MarkReview/REVIEW.md

 ## Mandatory Fixes
 1. Remove Node‑specific functions from browser bundles or clearly isolate them to avoid runtime errors when used in the browser.
 2. Expand tests for `persistMarks` and adapter modules to ensure ProseMirror documents integrate as expected.
-3. Enforce the performance gate (bundle ≤10 kB JS / 5 kB CSS and DOM scan <5 ms) in CI as required by F‑13.
+3. Keep the performance gate active so bundle and scan checks continue to run on every CI build.

 ## Optional Suggestions
 - Replace synchronous `fs` calls with asynchronous versions in build scripts.